-Positron emission tomography (PET) radioligands are highly enabling tracers which facilitate in vivo characterization of central nervous system (CNS) drug candidates, neurodegenerative diseases, and numerous oncology targets1.
-While both tritium and carbon-11 radioisotopologs are generally necessary for in vitro and in vivo characterization of radioligands2, there exist few radiolabeling protocols for the synthesis of either, inhibiting the development of PET radioligands.
-Here, we report a broadly useful metallaphotoredox-catalyzed method for late-stage installation of both tritium and carbon-11 via methylation of pharmaceutical precursors bearing aryl and alkyl bromides, simplifying radioligand discovery.
-To demonstrate the breadth of applicability of this technology, the rapid synthesis of 20 tritiated and 10 carbon-11-labeled complex pharmaceuticals and PET radioligands has been conducted, including a one-step radiosynthesis of clinically utilized [11C]UCB-J and [11C]PHNO.
-We have further outlined the direct utility of this protocol for preclinical PET imaging and its translation to automated radiosynthesis for routine radiotracer production in human clinical imaging.
-Last, this protocol has been expanded to the installation of other diverse isotopes, including carbon-14, carbon-13, and deuterium, an enabling feature for the development of pharmaceutical programs.
+Positron emission tomography (PET) radioligands (radioactively labelled tracer compounds) are extremely useful for in vivo characterization of central nervous system drug candidates, neurodegenerative diseases and numerous oncology targets1.
+Both tritium and carbon-11 radioisotopologues are generally necessary for in vitro and in vivo characterization of radioligands2, yet there exist few radiolabelling protocols for the synthesis of either, inhibiting the development of PET radioligands.
+The synthesis of such radioligands also needs to be very rapid owing to the short half-life of carbon-11.
+Here we report a versatile and rapid metallaphotoredox-catalysed method for late-stage installation of both tritium and carbon-11 into the desired compounds via methylation of pharmaceutical precursors bearing aryl and alkyl bromides.
+Methyl groups are among the most prevalent structural elements found in bioactive molecules, and so this synthetic approach simplifies the discovery of radioligands.
+To demonstrate the breadth of applicability of this technique, we perform rapid synthesis of 20 tritiated and 10 carbon-11-labelled complex pharmaceuticals and PET radioligands, including a one-step radiosynthesis of the clinically used compounds [11C]UCB-J and [11C]PHNO.
+We further outline the direct utility of this protocol for preclinical PET imaging and its translation to automated radiosynthesis for routine radiotracer production in human clinical imaging.
+We also demonstrate this protocol for the installation of other diverse and pharmaceutically useful isotopes, including carbon-14, carbon-13 and deuterium.

 All Science Journal Classification (ASJC) codes